Chandrakanth0930/Data-Analyst-Intern/README.md

 # day-1.ipynb

 ## Overview
-This Jupyter notebook (`day-1.ipynb`) appears to be a new or empty notebook.
 This README provides information on how to use and navigate the notebook.

-## Description
-The notebook is currently empty and ready for your data analysis, code implementation, or educational content.
-Jupyter notebooks are interactive computing environments that allow you to combine code execution, rich text, mathematics, plots, and rich media.

 ## Requirements
 To use this notebook, you'll need: